Coder-Jeffrey/LACN/README.md

 ## How to run this code?
 Before running the code, you need to download the BERT pre-training model.

-you can download this at https://huggingface.co/ or https://pan.quark.cn/s/c529d057d9d6  ExtractionCode:mrfS
+you can download this at https://huggingface.co/ or https://pan.quark.cn/s/c529d057d9d6  ExtractionCode:mrfS and place it under the src folder.

+Additionally, raw_label.npy and testSub_y.npy are needed, we provide them at www cause they are too large.
+Place them at data/EUR/.

 ### run
 * cd src